 They may not take up a lot of space, but not having as many fishing related tools in the boat cuts down on clutter as well.
 The new Splizzors from Buck Knives is a scissors and pliers all in one and its ability to cut braided line is like none other.

 The starboard side rod locker has my first aid kit, Simms Rain Gear, Frabill net and this year I put an open Tupperware and basket, this is where I’ll toss the baits I cut off throughout the day and put the key baits I’ll need on tournament day.

 The console area has an in-dash 858 Humminbird unit and a 1199SI unit is on a Ram mount.
 I again here keep the cords bundled and out-of-the-way.

-Behind my co anglers is houses my spare prop, tools for the boat, culling gear and a Waterproof Plano gear box, this is where my keys, wallet and phone goes during the day.
+Behind my co-anglers is housed my spare prop, tools for the boat, culling gear and a Waterproof Plano gear box, this is where my keys, wallet, and the phone goes during the day.

 As you can see, each compartment in my boat is packed with a specific purpose in mind.
 Throughout the season things will get out-of-place, but every so often I’ll revamp and make sure things are in place.